-No. Assessment Methods Weighting CILOs to be addressed Description of Assessment Tasks 1 Workshop30%1,3,4In workshops, studen with design thinking i the design thinking pr problem.
-In workshops, students will be guided by faculty with design thinking facilitation training, to learn the design thinking process, and apply it to a problem.
+No. Assessment Methods Weighting CILOs to be addressed Description of Assessment Tasks 1 Workshop 30% 1,3,4 In workshops, students will be guided by faculty with design thinking facilitation training, to learn the design thinking process, and apply it to a problem.
 Students will be assessed regarding how skillful they are in using tools in five key design thinking phases (Empathize, Define, Ideate, Prototype and Test).
-The assessment will focus on whether students can choose the right tools, how well they apply the tools, how the tools can help to accelerate and innovate ideas, how well they build ideas on the other, how well they collaborate, and their interpersonal skills. other than group assessment, student performance such as discussion participation and contribution will be assessed individually by teacher.
+The assessment will focus on whether students can choose the right tools, how well they apply the tools, how the tools can help to accelerate and innovate ideas, how well they build ideas on the other, how well they collaborate, and their interpersonal skills.
+Students will be assessed how well they implement the concepts learnt from lectures into scenarios.
+Other than group assessment, student performance such as discussion participation and contribution will be assessed individually by the teacher.
 Students will also be assessed by their peers via peer evaluation.
-2 Project and Demo (Group) 40% 1,2,3,4 Project will be used to assess how deep the students understand the issue they focus, how skilled they apply Design Thinking in problem solving, how creative they integrate and apply key concepts of IT and business to achieve the feasible plans, as well as how well they can promote their solutions to the public, organizations and business.
-We will also assess if students' business idea is sustainable and comprehensive, how well they understand the user and market.
-3 In-class Exercise 20% 1,2,3 Students will work on graded exercises in class to practice knowledge and skills learnt in the first eight weeks.
-4 Case Study 10% 1,2,3 Case study is used to assess students' ability of discovering inspiration from cases, case analysis from various angles (e.g. technology, business, policies, social and ethics), and critical thinking skills.
+2 Project and Demo (Group) 40% 1,2,3,4 Project will be used to assess how deep the students understand the issue they focus, how skilled they apply Design Thinking in problem solving, how well they apply key smart technologies to achieve the feasible plans, quality of proposal, level of implementation, as well as how well they can promote their solutions to the public, organizations and business, how well they collaborate with partners to approach the project, etc. 3 In-class Exercise 20% 1,2,3 Students will work on graded exercises (such as quiz) in class to practice knowledge and skills learnt in the lectures.
+4 Case Study 10% 1,2,3 Case study in the format of report or presentation is used to assess students' ability of discovering inspiration from cases, case analysis from various angles (e.g. technology, business, policies, social and ethics), and critical thinking skills.